TanGentleman/TanTan/Issues.md

 Current issue:
-!
-Checks to see if directories valid first.
-!
-Functions to make all needed folders
-!
-Do reddit API key check before any workflow progress !
-Make a more readable README

 In development:
+- A more readable README

 - Tokenizer using an offline, local, pretrained GPT2 Model (Need to handle log-warning better)
     - Also want to run some tests to see of computation ends up being a limiting factor, I should be able run it in parallel with response generation in the existing code if needbe.
 - Documentation for the chatbot